HorakMichal/LunchAgentService/README.md

 # LunchAgentService

-.NET Core 2.2 Web API application used for posting lunch menus to slack.
+.NET 8 Application for posting lunch menus to Google Chat

-This is basically a version 2.0 of my previous project [LunchAgent](https://github.com/ArtzTJU/LunchAgent)
+Updated version of [LunchAgent](https://github.com/Tomas-Juri/LunchAgentService) to also work with Webhooks

 Application is using [menicka.cz](https://www.menicka.cz) website for getting data